 Our revalidation requirements don’t apply to people on the temporary register.

 If you don’t need an extension and are able to revalidate on time, please do so.

 Due to revalidate in March to June 2020

 We have automatically extended revalidation application dates by 12 weeks for anyone who was due to revalidate in March, April, May and June 2020.

 You should have received an email with your new revalidation extension application date, but you might also receive reminder emails from us which refer to your old revalidation date.
 Please ignore the old application date on these automated reminder emails.

-Due to revalidate from July 2020
+Due to revalidate from July to December 2020

 Further 12-week extension

 If you were due to revalidate in March and April 2020, we will automatically extend the time by a further 12 weeks if you cannot submit your revalidation application within your first 12-week extension.
 You will get an email with your new revalidation extension date.

 If you are due to revalidate from May to September 2020 and you need a second extension, we will contact you with details on how you can request a further 12-week extension if your ability to revalidate has been affected by Covid-19.
 You will need to declare that your confirmer supports your request.